DHTMLX/docs-suite/docs/grid/api/grid_leftsplit_config.md

 # leftSplit

 @short: Optional.
-Sets the number of frozen columns
+Sets the number of frozen columns from the left

 @signature: {'leftSplit?: number;'}